ntrix/ntrix/README.md

   - A `large scale` project, Nx MERN-stack app for eCommerce platform, Webshop, Web Store, Video Store with Community.

-  - For testing: first register for a test (buyer) account, then "Apply & Verify Your Seller Account", and "Apply An Admin Account" for more experience
+  - For testing: First register for a test (buyer) account, then "Apply & Verify Your Seller Account", and "Apply An Admin Account" for more experience.

   - **`Storybook Components`:** [https://storybook.amazin.world](https://ntrix.github.io/amazin-story/)